projectdiscovery/openrisk/README.md

 # openrisk

-`NOTE: This is an experimental program released by the PD Research Team.
-As such, it may not meet the same code quality standards as our other projects and may not be as well-tested--please fix bugs or open new issues!`
+openrisk is a tool that generates a risk score based on the results of a Nuclei scan against a single target.

-openrisk is a tool that generates a risk score based on the results of a Nuclei scan.
+> NOTE: This is an experimental program released by the ProjectDiscovery Research Team.
+As such, it may not meet the same code quality standards as our other projects, and may not be as well-tested.
+We welcome input, ideas, and bug fixes!

 # Install openrisk
 openrisk requires **go1.18** to install successfully.
 Run the following command to install the latest version -